Introduction

 Design Considerations

-Aspect Alternative 1 Alternative 2
+Aspect | Alternative 1 | Alternative 2 |

-Choice of data structure for statistics and sortedMap
+Choice of data structure for statistics and sortedMap |

 Decision to go with Alternative 1: The team prioritized speed over space since in hospitals, should they want to implement HealthHub, will not have an issue with having memory constraints.
 But they would definitely want to retrieve data as fast as possible.
 Moreover, Alternative 1 seems far more scalable for future developments

-Aspect Alternative 1 Alternative 2
+Aspect | Alternative 1 | Alternative 2 |

-2. Speed of retrieval of data will be faster since it does not constantly need to keep digging into storage files
+Make the statistics class a static class.
+Advantages: 1.
+Easier to implement; entirely removes the need for making storage files 2.
+Speed of retrieval of data will be faster since it does not constantly need to keep digging into storage files Disadvantages: 1.
+When HealthHub is closed and reopened, the old statistics will disappear since they have not been stored. |

 Decision to go with Alternative 2: Since RequestBook was already being stored in the storage component of HealthHub, I found it redundant and space-inefficient to have to create another StatisticsBook to store statistical data, since all of my statistical information can be found from the requests stored in RequestBook.
 I made sure that whenever request-related commands were being executed (add, edit, delete, undo, redo, clr) statistics was also being updated in tandem so that the statistical data was always accurate in real-time.